call-report/public-docs/docs/about.md

 ### Do you offer support, and/or where can I ask questions?

-- Community support for utilities and other related code is available under the "Issues" section of the repository on which the respective code is hosted.

-    - For example, issues may be reported on these documents via the github.com/call-report/public-docs/issues page.
+Call.Report provides community subject matter support via [GitHub](https://github.com/call-report/support/issues).
+Issues submitted to this page will be reviewed periodically.

+- For support specific to the `scripts-toolkit`, please submit an issue to the [https://github.com/call-report/scripts-toolkit/issues](GitHub repo)

+- For questions or support specific to the content of the call.report site, please submit an issue to the [https://github.com/call-report/public-docs/issues](GitHub repo)

+- For priority or time-sensitive support, professional services are available (see below).

-For inquiries regarding professional services, send an email to [michael@call.report](mailto:michael@call.report)
+- For inquiries regarding professional services, send an email to [michael@call.report](mailto:michael@call.report)

 ### How do I make a correction, edit something, or have a question about something on this site?